prathamesh-sonpatki/golang-challenge/_posts/2015-04-18-go-challenge3.md

 #### Questions?

-If you have any questions about this challenge, please join the [golang-challenge channel on slack](http://t.co/n6EesY9Mmv) and ask your questions.
+If you have any questions about this challenge, please join the [golang-challenge channel on slack](http://t.co/n6EesY9Mmv) and ask your questions with the tag @sausheong so that the challenge author is aware of your question(s) and can reply to the same.
 This is a room for people who are going to participate in the Go Challenge.
 You can also send us an email at golangchallenge [at] gmail.com

 #### Evaluators